it-gssb/pdffiller/README.md

 file.name_template  = {{_BaseName_}} - {{Name}}.pdf
 ```

-The configuration indicates that the source of the mail merge operations is a sheet called 'Testergebnisse' in the Excel spreadsheet 'GSSB Raw Results.xlsx'.
+The configuration determines that the source of the mail merge operations is a sheet called 'Testergebnisse' in the Excel spreadsheet 'GSSB Raw Results.xlsx'.
-The column with the encryption key is `Key`.
-The PDF Filler application creates files, which names begin with the base name  of the PDF Form template followed by ' - ' and the record's value of the `Name` column.
+The encryption key is extracted column `Key` of the current excel sheet row.
+The named of the generated files are defined to begin with the base name of the PDF form template, which is expressed by `{{_BaseName_}}` followed by ' - ' and the record's value of the `Name` column, which is expressed by the Mustache expression `{{Name}}`.

 ```
 template.pdf1 = AATG Raw Score.pdf